The announcement of the winner, the Award Ceremony, and the session with the winner takes place at the FBN Global Summit.

 The award jury votes individually and anonymously.
 The jury is composed of members of globally leading family businesses, former Award winners and senior expert academics within the field of family business.

-The winner is contacted and a full teaching case study, accompanied by the video, is developed in preparation for the Award Ceremony and presentation of the Winner at the award ceremony.
+The winner is contacted and a full teaching case study, accompanied by the video, is developed in preparation for the Award Ceremony.

-A trophy crafted by Chopard and complimentary seat on our IMD Family Business Programs are awarded to the winner and finalists.
+A trophy crafted by Chopard and complimentary seats on our IMD Family Business Programs are awarded to the winner (2 free seats) and finalists (1 free seat).
 A case study and articles about the winning family business are published by IMD’s Award Director Professor Peter Vogel and the award research team.

 About the trophy